Do you ever struggle to fall asleep quickly?

 The National Sleep Foundation also recommends avoiding large meals within the two to three hours before bed.9 If you choose to eat heavy meals or processed foods, save them for earlier in the day.

 Many sleeping problems are actually self-induced.
 That was certainly the case for me earlier in my life.
 At that time, my habits were a recipe for insomnia.
-By forming stronger sleeping habits, it’s amazing how much better my sleep quality is these days.
+By forming stronger sleeping habits, it’s amazing how much better your sleep quality can be, and how much better you can feel and perform as a result.
 Based on experience (and science), you will fall asleep much faster, sleep much more soundly, and wake up feeling much more refreshed when you:

 - Turn off your devices at least 30 minutes before bed.